ERGA-consortium/pipelines/annotation/AnnoAudit/README.md

 ### Other parameters for running the analysis

 ```
-Compulsory input:
+Input parameter:
---genome                       Draft genome fasta file contain the assembled contigs/scaffolds
+--genome                  Draft genome fasta file contain the assembled contigs/scaffolds.
---gff                          Annotation file that need to be evaluated
+--gff                     Annotation file that need to be evaluated.
---genome_bam                   BAM file contain the mapped information from the RNASeq to the genome FASTA, will be utilize instead of
+--genome_bam              BAM file contain the mapped information from the RNASeq to the genome FASTA.
-                               `--rnaseq` once given.
---rnaseq                       A CSV file following the pattern: sample_id,R1_path,R2_path,read_type.
+--rnaseq                  A metadata CSV file following the pattern: sample_id,R1_path,R2_path,read_type.
+Required if `genome_bam` is not provided.
---genetic_code                 Genetic code for translate the intron sequences. [default: 1]
+--taxon_id                Taxon ID for identifying BUSCO lineage and download protein data from NCBI if needed.
+--ncbi_query_email        Email for querying protein from NCBI database.

 Optional input:
 --protein                  Fasta file containing translated protein sequences from the GFF for running evaluation.
-                               If not specified, the workflow will automatically extract it from the `genome` and `gff`
+If not specified, the workflow will automatically extract it from the
+ `genome` and `gff`.
 --ref_protein              Fasta file containing the reference protein sequences to be used for evaluation.
-                               Ideally this should come from the same species and/or closely related species.
-If not provided
+Ideally this should come from the same species and/or closely related specie
-                               the workflow will download the protein sequences from the NCBI Entrez database (priority), if skipped as well, the Uniprot SwissProt data will be downloaded and used.
+s.
+If not provided, the workflow will download the proteome from NCBI or using Uniprot SwissProt database.
---lineage                      Lineage information providing for BUSCO, if not provided, the `--auto-lineage` option will be used
+--lineage                  Lineage information providing for BUSCO, if not provided, the workflow will automatically search for the closest lineage.
+Example: eudicots_odb10.
-                               instead.
-Example: eudicots_odb10
+--genetic_code             Genetic code for translation of protein.
+--stranding                Strandness of the RNASeq reads used for extraction of junction position using `regtools`.

+Database input:
---oma_database                 Pathway to the OMA database, if not specified, the workflow will download it automatically.
+--oma_database             Pathway to the OMA database, if not specified, the workflow will download it automatically. [default: null]

-Query NCBI option:
---taxon_id                     Taxon ID required for searching the NCBI database, required if the `--query_ncbi_prot` is set (by default),
-                               and the `--ref_protein` is not provided.
---ncbi_query_email             Email address to use for NCBI Entrez, required if the `--query_ncbi_prot` is set (by default),
-                               and the `--ref_protein` is not provided.
+--ref_protein              Pathway to the reference proteome for comparison. [default: null]
---ncbi_query_count             Number of protein to query from the Entrez database. [default: 100000]
+--ncbi_query_count         Number of protein to extract from the NCBI database. [default: 100000]
---ncbi_query_batch             Number of protein to search at a time. [default: 1000]
+--ncbi_query_batch         Number of protein to query for each batch. [default: 1000]

-Running option:
---cds_only                     Whether or not to extract the exon data from the CDS line in the provided GFF. [default: False] [option: True, False]
---query_ncbi_prot              Query protein data from the NCBI Entrez database. [default: true]
---run_blast                    If specify, will use `blast` for running best reciprocal hits instead of DIAMOND. [default: false]
---skip_omark                   Skip OMArk analysis step. [default: false] (to be added in the future)

 Output option:
+--pdf                      Output PDF name. [default: AnnoAudit_Report.pdf]
---outdir                       Output directory.
+--outdir                   Output directory. [default: /env/export/bigtmp2/pdoan/evaluate_pipeline]
---tracedir                     Pipeline information.
+--tracedir                 Pipeline information. [default: /env/export/bigtmp2/pdoan/evaluate_pipeline/pipeline_info]
 --publish_dir_mode         Option for nextflow to move data to the output directory. [default: copy]
---tmpdir                       Database directory.
+--tmpdir                   Database directory. [default: /env/export/bigtmp2/pdoan/evaluate_pipeline/tmpdir]

+Conditioning options:
+--run_blast                 If specify, will use `blast` for running best reciprocal hits instead of DIAMOND. [default: false]
+--query_ncbi_prot           If specify, will download the reference proteome from NCBI, other wise, will use the provided proteom or Uniprot SwissProt. [default: true]
+--cds_only                  If specify, only extracting information from the GFF file using the CDS line. [default: "False"]

+--help                   Print help message.

 Execution/Engine profiles:
 The pipeline supports profiles to run via different Executers and Engines e.g.: -profile local,conda